 Learn to Google like the pros

-One handy and simple tool I find myself using often is the “Site” operator in a Google search, professionals from peaks digital marketing recommend it a lot.
+One handy and simple tool I find myself using often is the “Site” operator in a Google search.
 It’s a little trick I learned while doing some computer training.
 Often I find myself needing some info and knowing what site it is on.
-In those cases I can use Google to help me pinpoint exactly what I want, and this searching tool is unbelievably easy and great to use as WordTree Amazon Keyword Tool which is part of this as a marketing perk, and useful tool to use with google to help your service or product to improve.
+In those cases I can use Google to help me pinpoint exactly what I want, and this searching tool is unbelievably easy and useful tool to use with the Google Search Engine.

 This tells Google to only return results from Engadget.
 Now if you try the above example, you will see that there are a lot of results about headphones supposedly designed by Dr Dre.
 If I don’t want to wade through those, I simply do this: